-During the works, temporary propping will be installed to ensure that lateral ground movements are minimised.
-As a precursor to the main basement excavation, it is envisaged full width propping will be provided at the existing basement floor level to restrain the newly underpinned walls during the excavation.
+During the works, propping will be installed to ensure that lateral ground movements are minimised.
+As a precursor to the main basement excavation, it is envisaged full width propping will be provided at ground floor level to restrain the newly underpinned walls during the main basement excavation.